 INSIDE isn’t your regular side-scrolling indie IP with monotonous gameplay and linear storylines.
 Instead, the game at hand is a literal work of art, putting the player through their paces not once but a multitude of times during the game.

 Having a colossal 10/10 overall rating on Steam and positive reception in a bevy of other publishing magazines INSIDE is the best 2D puzzle platformer that you’re currently missing out on.

-What appears seemingly straightforward at first takes quite the turn when you make enough progress.
+What appears seemingly straightforward at first takes quite a turn when you make enough progress.
 Regarding the plot of the title, you’ll stay webbed up in mysteries for the better part of the game, but it’ll all be worth it, provided how the underlying mystery sets the whole tone for INSIDE.
 Definitely one of the best single-player puzzle games on Xbox One and then some.

 15. Life is Strange